Avanade/CoreEx/samples/My.Hr/My.Hr.Infra/Readme.md

 Prerequisites:

 1. [Pulumi CLI](https://www.pulumi.com/docs/get-started/install/)
-2. Azure CLI - logged in to Azure
+2. Azure CLI - logged in to Azure subscription with permissions to create service principals

+> Note: Some corporate AAD restrict what can be done in AAD.
+Since this sample creates AAD User and Group, infrastructure needs to be created in AAD tenant that allows it.

 ## Pulumi with azure storage